— Yellow Jersey Ins. (@YellowJerseyUK) 18 October 2017

 The most likely next step for the Strava feed has to be advertising.

 While companies can already sneak sponsored messages into Strava, there is no easy way of doing this other than striking up a partnership directly with the notoriously brand-hesitant tech company.
 Sports companies (including ourselves) are champing at the bit to get in front of Strava’s captive audience, so it was only a matter of time.

 Social networks such as Facebook and Twitter give digital marketers tools to narrow down who sees an advert, but finding the right people for a product can still be hit or miss.

-Facebook might know you like cycling, but Strava knows what bikes you own, how often and where you ride them, everyone you ride with, and even how good you are it.
+Facebook might know you like cycling, but Strava knows what bikes you own, how often and where you ride them, everyone you ride with, and even how good you are at it.
 In the Orwellian nightmare of online advertising, this would be incredibly valuable.
-If you own several expensive bikes and you ride them every day, you are exactly the sort of person we want to sell our products to, and we’d love to know who your friends are.
+If you own several expensive bikes and you ride them every day, you are exactly the sort of person we want to sell our products to and we’d love to know who your friends are.

 Once people start sharing links to products and articles in their Strava feeds, it’s only a matter of time before sponsored posts start slipping into the mix, and Strava could provide Facebook Advertising syle tools to make this easy to do.

 Other than a switch from a black background to white on the IOS app (lost on me as an android user, we’ve had white for years) the major complaint is that activities are now showing up the order they were posted rather than in chronological order.